Aid for School Districts and Higher Education

 - Assemblyman Taliaferro is sponsoring a legislative effort to increase the affordability and attractiveness of New Jersey’s county colleges.
 This bill encourages greater opportunities for attendance at county colleges by establishing a $750 gross income tax credit and a $375 credit for part-time attendance.
 These tax credits provide a savings that can be used to finance a significant portion of a county college student’s tuition.

-- In an effort to strengthen New Jersey’s support network for student athletes who sustain athletic injury, Assemblyman Taliaferro introduced legislation which would require public institutions of higher education to provide an equivalent scholarship to student-athletes sustaining injury in an athletic program.
-Currently a public college or university can choose not to renew a student’s athletic scholarship if they are unable to compete due to injury sustained while participating in a sport.
+- In an effort to strengthen New Jersey’s support network for student athletes who sustain athletic injury, Assemblyman Taliaferro introduced legislation which would require public institutions of higher education to provide an equivalent scholarship to student-athletes injured in an athletic program.
+Currently, a public college or university can choose not to renew a student’s athletic scholarship if he or she is unable to compete due to injury that occurs while participating in a sport.
+The Assemblyman is also a sponsor of a bill that would direct the Commissioner of Education to appoint a coordinator and regional consultants to coordinate the education of students with traumatic brain injury.

 - Assemblyman Taliaferro is sponsoring legislation which would expand educational opportunities for New Jersey’s home-schooled students.
 The legislation would require school districts to allow home-schooled students to participate in school-sponsored extracurricular activities in the student’s resident district.